SAP/ui5-tooling/rfcs/0007-properties-file-encoding.md

 The task operates on `*.properties` files using the processor.
 The task should run first (before `replaceCopyright`) for all types.
-This ensures that the properties files can always be consumed.
+This ensures that the properties files can always be consumed independent of the source encoding.
 Each build output should contain the escaped properties files.
 This ensures that all `properties` contain only ASCII characters such that they can be consumed by other platforms.

-The new standard task should automatically be integrated into the build process and can be reused by the `ui5-server`.
+The new standard task should automatically be integrated into the build process and the underlaying processor can be reused by the `ui5-server`.

 ### Server part